garlicservices/graphql-bundle/README.md

 ## Configuration

-There are necessary thing make this bundle works:
+There are necessary things make this bundle works:

 ### Add bundle to the Symfony project